Eva Gutowski: Personal life

 In 2017 Eva released the YouTube video "Why I'm Breathing" under her alter YouTube account (vlogtowski) which is currently renamed to Marisol.
-In this video she reflects upon her past struggles with depression and suicidal thoughts.
-She explained her connections to the show "13 Reasons Why" and was very vulnerable with her audience.
+In this video, she reflects upon her past struggles with depression and suicidal thoughts.
+She explained her connections to the show 13 Reasons Why.
 In this video she urges her fans to understand that their lives are worth living.

 Eva opens up about more of her past struggles in her autobiography My Life is Eva: The Struggle is real.
 In this book and the YouTube video "I Am A Victim of Sexual Assault", Eva tells her story about being sexually assaulted in high school.
 In a Teen Vogue article, she acknowledges the impact sexual assault has had on her while telling her fans there isn't anything they can't overcome.
 Eva's main goal of telling her story was to advocate for and help those experiencing sexual abuse and making those who haven't understand the impact.

 In August 2018, Gutowski announced on Twitter that her car got rear-ended by a woman texting while driving.
 Eva said she wasn't in the car, but the lady was sent to the hospital, and her car got fixed 3 months later.

 Gutowski began dating her current partner, Olav Stubberud, in 2020.
+In 2026, Olav and Gutowski got engaged.

 In 2021, Eva started releasing music under her middle name Marisol, debuting as a musician with the single "Hawaii".

 In 2023, she moved to New York City with her boyfriend Olav.